-- A brand Review Committee (RC) may approve clinical reprints for promotional use by Field Commercial Colleagues only if they are consistent with the product's label, as detailed later in this Chapter. - Like other forms of promotion, Direct-to-Consumer (DTC) communications must comply with FDA regulations and Pfizer's five core principles as well as PhRMA's Guiding Principles.
-DTC communications should educate patients and consumers and encourage them to seek guidance from healthcare professionals. - As outlined in White Guide Chapter 4: Marketing Programs, Customer Engagement Programs (CEPs) must be designed, reviewed, approved, and conducted in compliance with Corporate Policy (CP) #902: Management of Safety Information for Customer Engagement Programs (CEPs) and Corporate Procedure (CP) #902a: Management of Safety Information for CEPs. - As it does with other forms of advertising and promotional labeling, the FDA regulates Pfizer's use of the Internet and social media to promote its products.
-Websites that contain promotional product information must comply with all the laws, regulations, and principles that govern promotional materials created for traditional media in addition to relevant Pfizer policies and guidelines.
-See DRT.pfizer.com for guidelines associated with the appropriate use of the Internet and social media channels in advertising and promotional labeling.
+- A brand Review Committee (RC) may approve clinical reprints for promotional use by Field Commercial Colleagues only if they are consistent with the product's label, as detailed later in this Chapter.
+Only RC approved reprints should be used by Field Commercial Colleagues. - Like other forms of promotion, Direct-to-Consumer (DTC) and other consumer facing communications must comply with FDA regulations and Pfizer's guiding principles as well as PhRMA's Guiding Principles.
+Consumer facing communications should educate patients and consumers and encourage them to seek guidance from healthcare professionals. - As outlined in White Guide Chapter 4: Marketing Programs, Customer Engagement Programs (CEPs) must be designed, reviewed, approved, and conducted in compliance with Corporate Policy (CP) #902: Management of Safety Information for Customer Engagement Programs (CEPs) and Corporate Procedure (CP) #902a: Management of Safety Information for CEPs. - As it does with other forms of advertising and promotional labeling, the FDA regulates Pfizer's use of the Internet, social media, and other digital channels to promote its products.
+Websites that contain promotional product information must comply with all the laws, regulations, and principles that govern promotional materials created for traditional media in addition to relevant Pfizer policies and guidelines, including those guidelines pertaining to digital communications.
+See DRT.pfizer.com and Advertising & Promotion Guidelines here link to http://opsource.pfizer.com/Pages/Advertising----Promotion-Guidelines.aspx > for guidelines associated with the appropriate use of the Internet, social media, and other digital channels in advertising and promotional labeling.